Didayolo/automl-conf-2022/README.md

-## Reducing the number of participants improves meta-generalization in ML competitions
+## Filtering participants improves generalization in competitions and benchmarks

 #### Adrien Pavao, Isabelle Guyon and Zhengying Liu